English (ENGL)

 ENGL 390C.
 Independent Study and Creative Projects Capstone.
 1 - 3 Units.

 Students propose and perform individualized research and/or creative projects with the approval of a faculty member directing the project.
 Up to three semester hours of independent study may be taken in a single semester.
 This course satisfies the SAGES Capstone Requirements and the Capstone Project portion of the Written, Oral, and Multimodal Communication General Education Requirements.
 In order to receive credit for the Capstone, students must complete three credit hours, though they do not need to be completed in the same semester.
 Counts as a Capstone Project course.
 Counts as a SAGES Senior Capstone course.
-Prereq: ENGL 380 and passing letter grade in an Academic Inquiry Seminar (AIQS) (or SAGES First Seminar) and two Communication Intensive courses (or two SAGES University Seminars).
+Prereq: ENGL 380 and Academic Inquiry Seminar (AIQS) (or SAGES First Seminar) and two Communication Intensive courses (or two SAGES University Seminars).

 ENGL 392.
 Classroom Teaching.
 3 Units.